BeppuAN/20220912_GEO-asssession-GSE184384/README.md

 1. System Requirements
 Hardware Requirements
 Data were generated using the following computer specs:
-Processor: Intel® Core™ i5-5575R Processor,
+Processor: Intel® Core™ i5-5575R Processor

 RAM: 16+ GB

 Sofware Requirements
 Majority of data was generated on either Mac or Windows operating systems Mac OSX:

 Windows:

 All packages used were compatiable with Mac and Windows Operating systems.